shinefield/mangoszerodocumentation/database/world/creature-movement-template.rst

 .. note::

-    movement attached to a creature template will be applied to all spawns of this template, unless there is a unique movement defined for the ``creature`` entry.
+    Movement attached to a creature template will be applied to all spawns of this template, unless there is a unique movement defined for the ``creature`` entry.